neilmartin83/terraform-jamfpro-starter/README.md

 **⚠️ Important Notes**:

 - **Mark all credentials and tokens as "Sensitive"** in HCP Terraform to prevent exposure in logs
-- **ADE Tokens**: Each environment should have its own ADE server token from Apple Business Manager
+- **ADE Tokens**: Each environment should have its own ADE server token from Apple Business or School Manager
-  - Download tokens from ABM and base64 encode them before adding to HCP Terraform
+  - Download tokens from AxM and use `cat /path/to/token.p7b | pbcopy` to copy the file contents to the clipboard
-- **VPP Tokens**: Each environment should have its own VPP location token from Apple Business Manager
+- **VPP Tokens**: Each environment should have its own VPP location token from Apple Business or School Manager
-  - Download tokens from ABM and base64 encode them before adding to HCP Terraform
+  - Download tokens from AxM and use `cat /path/to/token.vpptoken | pbcopy` to copy the file contents to the clipboard
-- **Jamf Platform Credentials**: Can be shared across environments (same organization) or separate per environment
+- **Jamf Platform Credentials**: Must be unique per environment (different instances)
 - **Jamf Pro Credentials**: Must be unique per environment (different instances)

 **Environment Variables** (optional):